How Do Websites Store Passwords Securely?

 password

-but before hashing it, the website modifies it in some way.
-More specifically, it modifies it in a way unique to the website via a secret method.
-It could be as simple as adding a string to your password:
+When using good security, the website modifies it slightly before hashing it.
+It changes it in a way unique to the website via a “secret” method.
+It could be as simple as adding a string to your password.

 password-website-added-string